 In my case, I’ve been able to lower my overall expense ratio from 48 basis points to just 28.
 Twenty basis points (.20%) may not seem like a lot, but over a lifetime of investing those costs add up to a significant amount.

 But what about diversification?

-I was nervous when I first starting investing in individual stocks.
+I was nervous when I first started investing in individual stocks.
 But over time I’ve come to really enjoy it.
-I still have the vast majority of our money in low cost mutual funds and ETFs.
+I still have the vast majority of my money in low-cost mutual funds and ETFs.
 But the portion I have in individual stocks has become an important part of our investment plan.
 Our costs are down, and our taxes are down.